upper waypoint

 Input your details on the secretary of state’s voter status page to check your registration status.

-This site will show whether you’re actually registered to vote and to which address.
+This site will show whether you’re correctly registered to vote and to which address.
 It should also show whether your ballot was mailed out.
 Read our guide to making sure you’re correctly registered to vote.

 You can also use the Where’s My Ballot?
 Tool to check whether your ballot has been sent.

-And if it turns out your ballot was missing because your voter registration wasn’t updated, don’t feel bad — people move all the time and forget to update their registrations accordingly.
+If it turns out your ballot was missing because your voter registration wasn’t updated, don’t feel bad — people move all the time and forget to update their registrations accordingly.

 If it’s more than six days before Election Day, you can call your county elections office and ask them to send a new ballot.
 Jump straight to our list of Bay Area county elections offices.